DataDog/documentation/content/en/developers/dogstatsd/high_throughput.md

 UDS is an inter-process communication protocol used to [transport DogStatsD payloads][2].
 It has very little overhead when compared to UDP and lowers the general footprint of DogStatsD on your system.

-### Client side aggregation
+### Client-side aggregation

-Client side aggregation is only available in the Go client starting with v5.0.0.
+Client-side aggregation is only available in the Go client starting with v5.0.0.

-See [Client side aggregation][7] for more information.
+See [Client-side aggregation][7] for more information.

 ## Operating system kernel buffers